skinnerjc/inspect_proxmox_sandbox/README.md

 (Tags will also be duplicated if they exist on a VM already, for `existing_backup_name`- and `existing_vm_template_tag`-type VMs)

 SDN zones have the pattern `[3 letters from eval task name][random 3 digits][z]`.
 VNets are similar and can be identified from their containing zone.

+Some resources will persist after the eval is complete:

+- the built-in VM feature creates a template VM `inspect-ubuntu24.04`
+- the built-in VM feature creates a SDN zone called `inspvmz`
+- uploaded OVAs are left in place
+- cloud-init ISOs are left in place

 ## Feature Roadmap